Thai Food Made Easy | PANANG SEA BASS

 -Sieve all the batter ingredients together and cover the fillets with the dry batter mixture.

 -Fry the fish fillets until they turn crispy and golden brown in color.
 Mine took 4 minutes.
-Remove the cooked fillets and rest on the kitchen to absorb the excess oil.
+Remove the cooked fillets and rest on the kitchen towel to absorb the excess oil.

 Tips:

--I can’t stress enough that you will need good Thai coconut milk and basic Thai ingredients that can’t be replaced by-products from another country.
-Click here to see why.
-Thai Kitchen Staples.
+-I can’t stress enough that you will need good Thai coconut milk and basic Thai ingredients that can’t be replaced by products from another country.
+Click here to see why Thai Kitchen Staples.